kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 - After the fight
 	- Rem let the Secomortis plague victims out, despite them saying they were sick and not to approach.
 		- They think it's their only chance at survival.
 He told them it wasn't, to die with a purpose and take up a blade.
 Rita left to find Sally.
 The other two didn't.
+	- I asked about Alfira, one of them spoke up, she was imprisoned with her